AU-Master-Thesis/thesis/sections/appendix.typ

   &<=>  t = (100 m) / (7.5 m / s) = 13 1/3 s
 $

+=== Graphviz Representation of FactorGraphs <appendix.graphviz-representation-of-factorgraphs>

+#kristoffer[Insert one or two images of the compiled graphviz output]

 === JSON Schema for exported data <appendix.json-schema-for-exported-data>